Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 nslookup "$($KeyVault.VaultName).vault.azure.net"
 ```

-- The returned value should be the Private IP address of the Key Vault.
+- :white_check_mark: The returned value should be the Private IP address of the Key Vault.
 Meaning that the data plane traffic to this Key Vault is using the Virtual Network.

 ---

-**Note**: The reason Azure cmdlets work on this Virtual Machine is because Image of this VM contains a Visual Studio installation.
+:information_source:**Note**: The reason Azure cmdlets work on this Virtual Machine is because Image of this VM contains a Visual Studio installation.
 However the cmdlets are using the legacy Azure RM modules and not the Az ones.
 But that is ok for our testing as it will have the necessary cmdlets needed to validate this demo.

 ---